-There are six other golf facilities in Sandwell, and more than 30 further golf facilities within a 20-minute drive of Sandwell.
+- there are sufficient other golf facilities in Sandwell and within a 20-minute drive of Sandwell

 - A new park

-Oldbury and the ward of Old Warley have the lowest amount of open space in Sandwell.
-The golf course is not considered open space as its use is restricted.
-We could provide a significantly sized park – potentially the size of Brunswick Park in Wednesbury – that the local community has open access to.
+Oldbury and the ward of Old Warley have the lowest amount of accessible open space in Sandwell.
+We could provide a significantly sized park that the local community has open access to.
 This would be the first new major public park in Sandwell’s history.

 - A brand-new school to replace Causeway Green Primary School